Costco Smoothie Packs - Flavor Tips + Deceptive Label?

-Considering this is an all fruits and vegetable smoothie, this is a normal and expected nutritional label.
-There isn’t going to be a lot of fat nor is there going to be a lot of protein either.
-This also does not include any additional liquid such as milk or apple juice that they recommend.
+Considering this is an all-fruits and vegetable smoothie, this is a typical and expected nutritional label.
+There isn’t going to be a lot of fat, nor is there going to be a lot of protein, either.
+This also does not include any additional liquid, such as milk or apple juice, that they recommend.

 Costco Smoothie Packs Review

 Product Name: Clovis Farms Organic Super Smoothie Packs